Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Results and Discussion

 Figure~\ref{fig:graph_2} shows the training and validation accuracies and losses vs. epochs for the applied models with closed-set learning.
 The model demonstrates a consistent rise in training accuracy, with validation accuracy improving, though with some fluctuations.
 The loss metrics indicate a steady reduction in training and validation loss, highlighting the model’s capability to learn from the data and generalize well.
 In Figure~\ref{gsubfig2}, the MobileViT model shows an upward trend in training and validation accuracy, though the validation accuracy increases gradually.
 Both training and validation loss decrease, but the validation loss plateaus slightly, indicating potential challenges in further improving validation performance.
 For the ViT Base model, Figure~\ref{gsubfig3} illustrates an increasing trend in training and validation accuracy, reflecting effective training.
 The training loss decreases consistently, while the validation loss reduces, albeit with minor fluctuations, suggesting good generalization with occasional overfitting.
 According to Figure~\ref{gsubfig4}, the Xception model indicates a steady rise in training accuracy, with the validation accuracy showing a similar pattern but with slight instability.
 The training loss decreases significantly, and the validation loss also reduces, though it exhibits minor variations, indicating some challenges in validation performance consistency.

-Figure~\ref{fig:subfigures_part2} represents the normalized confusion matrix of the applied models for the test samples of the ten mosquito classes.
+Figure~\ref{fig:subfigures_part2} represents the normalized confusion matrix of the applied models for the test set samples of the ten mosquito classes (unseen data during the training phase).
 According to Figure~\ref{subfig1}, the Swin Transformer model demonstrates high accuracy, with most species correctly classified.
 However, there are minor misclassifications, such as Anopheles arabiensis being confused with Anopheles Coluzzii and Anopheles Atroparvus.
 The MobileViT model attained almost similar performance with Swin in mosquito classification.
 This lightweight model with significantly reduced parameters achieves high classification accuracy overall, although some misclassifications are observed, such as Anopheles Arabiensis being occasionally misidentified as Anopheles coluzzii.
 The ViT Transformer model shows exceptional performance, though some misclassifications, such as Anopheles arabiensis being occasionally misidentified as Anopheles coluzzii and Anopheles albimanus.

 Figure~\ref{fig:swingraph_2} illustrates the ROC curves for different models applied to closed-set learning, including Swin-B, Xception, ViT, and Swin-S. The curves demonstrate the high performance of the applied models, with most achieving near-perfect AUC scores, indicating their strong capability in distinguishing between mosquito species.